It is important to make the distinction between Peyronie's Disease and a simple curved penis.

-Erectile dysfunction, in varying degrees, often accompanies these symptoms in the later stages of the disease.
 The condition may also make sexual intercourse painful and difficult.
 Although it can affect men of any race and age, it is most commonly seen in Caucasian males above the age of 25.

 Peyronie's Disease is not contagious, nor is it related in any way to cancer.
 The disease only affects men and is confined to the penis, although a substantial number of men with Peyronie's exhibit concurrent connective tissue disorders in the hand, and to a lesser degree, in the feet.